tobysharp/hornet/docs/overview.md

 A lightweight node built atop the consensus and UTXO libraries, currently supporting full IBD through a concurrent validation pipeline and designed for future extensibility into mempool, policy, and multi-peer networking.

+## Why Hornet?

+Bitcoin is defined by its consensus rules, yet those rules have never existed as a clear, independent specification.
+Hornet begins from the premise that the protocol deserves a precise, executable foundation separate from any particular codebase, so that Bitcoin's software can evolve and diversify safely even as its rules ossify.

+Without an independent specification, code changes become risky, and the long-term effect is software centralization: a single codebase accumulates legacy designs, historical constraints, and layers of defensive caution.
+Refactors and rewrites are discouraged because any deep change must preserve implicit behavior that only lives in that one implementation.
+Alternative clients may begin as forks of Core, inheriting its structure, assumptions, and technical debt -- yet without its review process.
+Hornet takes the opposite approach: a clean, modern implementation of consensus from first principles, designed explicitly around clarity, modularity, and an independent ruleset rather than inherited code paths.

+Hornet expresses Bitcoin's consensus rules as a minimal, executable specification in declarative C++ and in the Hornet domain-specific language.
+This makes consensus explicit, compact, and testable.
+Crucially, Hornet's consensus layer is implemented as a standalone library: a pure, side-effect-free rule engine with well-defined inputs and outputs, isolated from node internals such as data structures, mempool behavior, storage layout, or networking.
+Any node implementation can link against this library or (in the future) generate equivalent code in another language from the specification compiler.
+This separation gives the ecosystem something it has never had: a clear definition of consensus independent of any particular implementation.

+This clarity sharpens the boundary between consensus and policy.
+Mempool rules, relay preferences, and filtering choices are legitimate areas of client variation, but without a crisp separation they can be mistaken for protocol changes.
+A specification-driven approach makes this distinction objective and unambiguous.

+An explicit specification enables the healthy software diversity that mature ecosystems depend on.
+Bitcoin should be able to support multiple high-quality, independent implementations -- written in different languages, optimized for different priorities, structured around different design philosophies -- without risking fragmentation.
+Hornet provides that foundation by anchoring consensus semantics in a shared, rigorous specification.

+A minimal and well-structured specification strengthens everything downstream: testing becomes simpler, differential analysis becomes systematic, formal verification becomes attainable, and onboarding new contributors becomes easier.
+Hornet's compact, layered design also makes it uniquely suited for education and experimentation, allowing developers to study, test, and extend consensus logic without navigating all the complexity of Bitcoin Core internals.

+Hornet’s goal is to specify Bitcoin consensus precisely, and to provide a clean, modern consensus library that other clients can build on.
+This allows the software ecosystem to modernize, diversify, and innovate safely, without ever compromising the correctness of the consensus rules.

+## Hornet and libbitcoinkernel

+One related effort toward isolating consensus logic is *libbitcoinkernel*, an ongoing refactoring effort within Bitcoin Core that extracts Core's validation code into a library with a C API.
+This improves modularity for Core and allows other clients to call into Core's consensus engine directly.
+However, because it is carved out of the existing codebase, libbitcoinkernel necessarily retains Core's internal data structures, architectural assumptions, and dependencies, including its LevelDB-based storage layer and threading model.

+Hornet takes a different path.
+Instead of reorganizing Core's existing code, Hornet is a fresh, first-principles implementation of Bitcoin's consensus rules, expressed as a minimal and declarative specification in modern C++ and in the Hornet DSL.
+This keeps Hornet inherently more agile: the codebase is small, clean, elegant, and unconstrained by legacy technical debt.
+It explores what Bitcoin code could look like if implemented from scratch today using the best modern engineering principles and idiomatic modern C++.

+Hornet also exposes a much smaller consensus surface area.
+In Bitcoin Core, the consensus engine is intertwined with the `CCoinsView` and `CCoinsViewCache` UTXO layers, LevelDB-backed storage, `CBlockIndex`, `CChainState`, `ChainstateManager`, and the broader block index and chainstate infrastructure.
+In Hornet, all of these components live outside the consensus library as implementation details, leaving consensus itself small, pure, and easy to reason about.

+Where libbitcoinkernel exposes Core’s consensus behavior for reuse, Hornet aims to specify consensus in an implementation-neutral form.
+Hornet’s consensus layer is a standalone library in the architectural sense: a pure, side-effect-free rule engine with no dependency on any particular UTXO database, chain representation, or networking stack.
+Node developers can pair it with whatever storage backend or runtime architecture they prefer, and — with the future DSL compiler — can generate equivalent consensus logic in other languages entirely.

+In short, Hornet’s specification-driven design aims to provide a modern and future-oriented foundation for multiple independent clients, enabling faster development, safer innovation, and greater diversity across the Bitcoin ecosystem.

 ## Hornet Architecture